aloneguid/stowage/README.md

 - there are no extra nuget dependencies.
 - it's cross-platform.

-I'm a strong opponent of simplicity and not going to repeat the mistake of turning this into a nuget tree dependency hell!
+I'm a strong advocate of simplicity and not going to repeat the mistake of turning this into a nuget tree dependency hell!

 ## ❔ Who?